-Access to education is measured using Gross Enrolment Ratios (GERs).
-These are calculated as the proportion of school going age population that is enrolled in each of the three levels of formal education, namely primary; secondary and tertiary levels, and selected background variables are also used to determine their influence on access to formal education.
+Access to education is measured using Net Enrolment Ratios (NERs), calculated as the proportion of school going age population that is enrolled in each of the three levels of formal education, namely primary; secondary and tertiary levels.
+The NERs are used to measure the access to formal education in the respective countries, and selected background variables are also used to determine their influence on access to formal education.